lukeed/klona/readme.md

 ## Modes

-There are multiple "versions" of `klona` available, which allows you to select the functionality/support-matrix that you need!
+There are multiple "versions" of `klona` available, which allows you to bring only the functionality you need!

 #### `klona/json`
 > **Size (gzip):** 240 bytes<br>